mwbowers/mwbowers.github.io/examples/sunfarm/sunfarm.md

 ---
-title: "Sunfarm Project Overview: 10 Innovations & their Impact"
+title: "SunFarm Project Overview: 10 Innovations & their Impact"
-description: "Elevate your application's user interface with our curated list of 10 Basic UI Enhancements.
-This guide offers practical tips and straightforward improvements that can significantly boost the usability and visual appeal."
+description: "Elevate your application's user interface with our curated list of 10 Basic UI Enhancements."
 ---

 ## Overview